|Amaretto and Irish Coffee truffles - deceptively easy idea for Valentine's Day, or just because <3|

 I found the recipe on Martha Stewart's website, and ended up tweaking it, as usual.
 I'm not quite sure why I have so much trouble following recipes.
 I have patience for art projects, animal training, and poring over laws and regulations at work, but I'm really not sure if I've ever actually followed a recipe, in its entirety, in my life.

 I was a little concerned before I got started that these wouldn't set, but they gave me no trouble at all.
 I felt so accomplished as I was rolling these babies!
 ANYWAY, here is my (modified) truffle recipe:

 ***First, this isn't technically an "ingredient", but you really need a scoop or melon baller.
 One with a flippy lever thingy to get the truffle out.
 Martha says you can use a teaspoon, but this is one time I must insist that you do not listen to her!
 You will have a mess on your hands in a very literal sense.
 A nice scoop makes the process MUCH quicker and easier.
-David just bought me one from Sur La Table, for my early Valentine's Day present.
+I just got one from Sur La Table, and I love it.

 - 8 oz chocolate -- I used Ghirardelli 60% cacao bittersweet baking chips.
 High quality, no chopping necessary and they melt very nicely.
 You could also use milk chocolate, or even white chocolate - but you'd need to reduce the liquid just a little bit.

 - 1/2 cup heavy cream -- yes, it really needs to be full fat, heavy cream.
 If you're going to do it, do it right.
 No lowfat milk nonsense!
 I found that I needed about an extra 2-3 teaspoons to get the right consistency.